 2. Detach Cabinets From Each Other

 Not all cabinets will require this step since some might stand alone or simply do not connect.
 However, it’s a good idea to double-check to be safe.

 Look at where your cabinet touches another one to see if there are any fasteners.
 Keep in mind that they may be covered for aesthetic reasons, so look for circular discolorations, stickers and other signs that a screw might be covered up.
-Also, only look on the sides on the cabinets — you won’t be removing any fasteners on the back of the cabinet until the next step.
+Also, only look on the sides on the cabinets — you won’t be removing any fasteners on the back until the next step.